 Narcan® is a nasal spray form of naloxone.
 A generic formulation is available.
 Naloxone is also available as an auto-injectable device with electronic voice instruction system named Evzio®.

 Anyone can carry naloxone on hand in case of emergencies.

 Some populations that may particularly benefit include:

-All 50 states of the USA allow for naloxone use via prescription from a physician.
+All 50 states and the District of Columbia permit pharmacy-based naloxone dispensing with a prescription from a physician.
 Most states allow for behind-the-counter (without a prescription) naloxone purchase.
 Please check with your local pharmacy for pertinent legal information.

 Naloxone is a drug used in an emergency to reverse an opioid overdose.
 Naloxone is not a replacement for emergency medical care for an overdose.
 Even if the patient wakes up or improves, you should still seek emergency medical assistance.